ryanxingql/image-quality-assessment-toolbox/README.md

 - The list of the evaluated images is based on `tar_dir`.
 - The NIQE model (PIRM 18' version, denoted by NIQE) is different from the MATLAB built-in version (denoted by NIQE-M); so as the results.
 We evaluate both of them.
+- We do not evaluate the FID score between two images, but two folders of images instead.
+Therefore, FID returns only one score for all images.
+Check [here](https://github.com/RyanXingQL/Image-Quality-Assessment-Toolbox/wiki/Do-Not-Evaluate-FID-between-Two-Images).

 ## 3. Learn More